Achuthan18/Gibbs/README.md

-# Gibbs
+# Gibbs.
-A demonstration of Gibbs phenomenon
+A demonstration of Gibbs phenomenon using Fourier Series and Sawtooth Wave.